 New £500 Mediation Voucher Scheme

-The Ministry of Justice and the Family Mediation Council run a voucher scheme, which the Trust is part of.
+The Government runs a voucher scheme, which the Trust is part of.
 These vouchers enable each family to access a £500 towards the cost of their mediation sessions.
 The aim is to encourage people to seek resolution of their disputes outside of court.
 The funds will be administered through an easy to access mediation voucher.

 These vouchers represent a real opportunity for clients who feel the cost of mediation is stopping them from accessing mediation.
 Working alongside the Legal Aid funding, these vouchers have the ability to make mediation of child cases accessible for everyone.